Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-reverse.md

 + Response 422 (application/json)

-    Transactions, such as Reverse, create a Transaction chain.
-Transactions can only be reversed if they are the last Transaction in the chain.
+    A Transaction cannot be reversed if it is not the last Transaction in the Transaction Chain.

     + Attributes (StripeRestError)